tonyennis145/dumb-tailwind/readme.md

 This repo is used to generate a fully compiled tailwind.css file that can be hosted directly from a CDN or s3 with no need to integrate Tailwind into your codebase with npm or use any kind of pre/post compilation step.
-It works well in cases where one initial moderatly heavy load (733kb) won't have a noticeable impact on end user experience.
+It works well in cases where one initial moderately heavy load (733kb) won't have a noticeable impact on end user experience.

 ## What's Included